JBielan/postgres_data_modeling/README.md

 Client was oriented on analytics as well as on data validity so relational database like Postgres seems to be a good choice.

+## ETL

+ETL (Extract, Transform, Load) was designed to efficiently get data from `.json` files, update all duplicates and load them to the tables.
+All possible conflicts have been considered and appropriate clauses have been implemented.
+Pipeline runs smoothly on various of data.

 ## How to run a demonstrative ETL